imjoy-team/ImJoy/web/public/docs/user_manual.md

 Also notice that, the ImJoy web app served from your plugin engine are completely isolated from the one from https://imjoy.io, meaning that the installed plugins, data are not shared.

 ### Plugin engine error "address already in use"
-If you see something like this: `OSError: [Errno 48] error while attempting to bind on address ('127.0.0.1', 8080): address already in use`, It means you have another instance running which uses the the port needed by the Plugin Engine.
+If you see something like this: `OSError: [Errno 48] error while attempting to bind on address ('127.0.0.1', 8080): address already in use`, It means you have another instance running which uses the port needed by the Plugin Engine.
 You need to find this instance  and kill that task if you don't known which one.
 For example, for port `8080`, you can run `lsof -n -i :8080 | grep LISTEN` in a terminal.
 This will list all process listening to the `8080` port, e.g. `+python3.6 1095 fmueller    7u  IPv4 0xb4b82ae29cbba843      0t0  TCP 127.0.0.1:http-alt (LISTEN)`.
 The process ID can be found directly after `python3.6`, in this case `1095`, you can then kill this process with `kill 1095`.

 ### CommandNotFoundError with 'conda activate'
 By default, ImJoy uses `conda activate` to activate conda environments if it's available.
 However, you may need to setup `conda activate` according to here: https://github.com/conda/conda/releases/tag/4.4.0